The God You Can't Escape: God's Omnipresence

 Many people have done things in secret, thinking that no one would ever find out.
-They've thought that they'd gotten away with something, which if anyone knew about, they'd get in a lot of trouble.
-There are others who are lonely and feel that no one is there who cares or wants to be around them.
+They've thought that they'd gotten away with something.
+Others are lonely and feel that no one is around who cares or wants to be near them.
 They think that they have no one to talk with and share their lives with.
-In both of these scenarios, a knowledge of the omnipresence of God might make them act and think differently.
+In both of these scenarios, a knowledge of the omnipresence of God might make them act, think and feel differently.

 I. Definition of God's Omnipresence

 When we say that God is omnipresent, we mean that He is present everywhere at the same time.
 Every place in the universe is inhabited by our God.
 That means that we are never really alone.
 God is anywhere and everywhere we can be or imagine.
-He's even in places that man cannot go or has not been yet.
+He's even in places that man cannot go or has not yet been.

 II.
 Scriptural Evidence of God's Omnipresence